-'''

-31.f unsafe: -Y \ge 1, N>O, X\geN, X>Y, new4(X,Y,N).
+''' 31.f unsafe: -Y≥1, N>0, X≥N, X>Y, new4(X,Y,N).

-'''

-Program P4
+CLP Program P4

-and the final, specialized CLP program P4 consists of clause 31.f only.
+and the final, specialized CLP program P4 consists of clause 31.f only. '''

-Now we apply the SafetyTest procedure to program P4, which detects that unsafe is a useless predicate and returns the answer 'safe'.
-Then, the Iterated Specialization terminates by reporting the safety of the given imperative program Increment.
+Now we apply the SafetyTest procedure to program P4.
+This procedure detects that unsafe is a useless predicate and returns the answer 'safe'.
+Then, the Iterated Specialization terminates by reporting that the given imperative program Increment is safe.

-Thus, in this example we have seen that by iterating the specializations which propagate the constraints occurring in the initial configuration and in the error configuration we have been able to show safety of the given program.
+Thus, in this example we have seen that by iterating the specializations which propagate the constraints occurring in the initial configuration and in the error configuration, we have been able to show safety of the given program.
+The effectiveness of iterated specialization is confirmed by the experiments we have performed on various examples taken from the literature, as reported in Section 7.